rogelioprieto/linux-tips/_posts/2023-09-01-soundcard-recognized-but-not-sound.md

 ## Problem:

-I have installed a sound card, but I can't sound any sound, or I hear sound but no not in all speakers.
+I have installed a sound card, but I can't sound any sound, or I hear sound but not in all speakers.

 ## Solution:
 To solve it, try first to review if your volume for all speakers is right.